NVIDIA/cutlass/media/docs/profiler.md

 $ make cutlass_profiler -j
 ```

-To limit compilation time, only one tile size (typically 128x128) is instantiated for each data type,
+To limit compilation time, only one tile size (typically 128x128) and threadblock cluster size (typically 2x1x1) is instantiated for each data type,
 math instruction, and layout.
 To instantiate all sizes, set the following environment variable when running CMake from an
 empty `build/` directory.
 ```bash